endymion1818/team-documentation/sitehealthchecklist.md

 Industry research has evidenced that there is correlation between bounce rate (how quickly users abandon a site) with performance (how quickly the site loads enough for them to use).
 We have checked your site with a few industry-standard performance checkers.
 The standout results are:

-- Your site was document complete in about 9.261 seconds and fully loaded at 11.961 seconds.
-Critical dropoff point is 3 seconds
+- Your site took about 11.595 to load.
+The established critical dropoff point is 3 seconds
+- Loading time has been rated by Google ((**using testmysite.withgoogle.com**)) as POOR with an estimated **31% visitor loss** due to loading time.
+- Your website is slower than top performing sites in your industry, which are around 4.1 seconds

-- We recommend you improve your site by
+We recommend you improve your site by:

 #### Reduce Time to First Byte
 This typically means your site's server is slow.
 If you improved your hosting this would likely reduce significantly.